kmisiunas/ffmpeg-mathematica/README.md

 ## ToDo List and known bugs

  - There is sometimes an error loading the video - where the ffmpeg reports end of stream before entire video was loaded.
 On the internet there seems to be a suggestion that stream is not closed properly in Mathematica.
 Be careful!
-In my experience it is a problem with external USB hard-drives.
-Copy it to permanent had drive fist.
+In my experience it is a problem with external USB hard-drives with MAC OS X.
  - the fast lookup is not implemented.
 It is slow to go though large videos to the right frame.
 Load video in big lumps to avoid this penalty.

- - There is no fast method for looking up frame number yet.
-Mathematica will report an estimate on this number but it might be inaccurate (typically difference is within few frames).
+## ToDo

+ - Restructure to work with built in Import[] function.

 ## Contributors